RamiKrispin/coronavirus/README.md

 ## Important Note

-As this an ongoing situation, frequent changes in the data format may occur, please visit the package news to get updates about those changes
+As this is an ongoing situation, frequent changes in the data format may occur, please visit the package news to get updates about those changes

 ## Installation